emilleishida/fink_sn_activelearning/README.md

     Extract best performing model from a given query strategy, save pkl file and generate list of alerts used of training.

 - notebooks/0X with X \in [1,2,3,4,5,7]:
-    Jupyter notebooks for reproducing the plots in Leoni et al., 2021
+    Jupyter notebooks for reproducing the plots in [Leoni et al., 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...663A..13L/abstract)

 - scripts/run_loop.py
     Example script on how to use this package.